-The qualified business income deduction – QBI deduction – is new to the tax scene.
+The qualified business income deduction or QBI deduction is relatively new to the tax scene.
 It’s a powerful tool in reducing your tax liability, but calculating the deduction can be tricky.
 Here’s a step-by-step guide on how to calculate your QBI deduction.

 How do I calculate my deduction?

-Remember!
-Your QBI is determined separately for each of your qualified businesses, but combined as a single amount on your individual tax return.
+Remember to determine your QBI separately for each of your qualified businesses, then combine them all as a single amount on your tax return.

-1. Determine whether your income is related to a qualified trade or business.
+Step 1.
+Determine whether your income is related to a qualified trade or business

 What’s not QBI?